rvannostrand/twowebsite/content/authors/admin/_index.md

 title: Logan Blair
 ---

 I am a PhD candidate at the school of Government and Public Policy at the University of Arizona, and previously a consultant at the natural resource consulting firm Northern Economics.
 My research is broadly focused on natural disaster adaptation and resilience, with a current focus on US hurricane policy and emergency management performance.
-My work tends to transects the fields of economics, public administration, and physical geography, and often leverages remote sensing and machine learning techniques that you can read about in the {{< staticref "content/research" "newtab" >}}Research Section{{< /staticref >}}.
+My work tends to transects the fields of economics, public administration, and physical geography, and often leverages remote sensing and machine learning techniques that you can read about in the {{< staticref "/research" >}}Research Section{{< /staticref >}}.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}CV{{< /staticref >}}.